-This General Fee-Setting Policy sets out the principles and rules that the Resource Productivity and Recovery Authority (the Authority) applies in setting fees under the Resource Recovery and Circular Economy Act, 2016 (RRCEA).
+This General Fee-Setting Policy sets out the principles and rules the Resource Productivity and Recovery Authority (RPRA) applies in setting fees under the Resource Recovery and Circular Economy Act, 2016 (RRCEA).

-The RRCEA permits the Authority to "set and collect fees, costs or other charges due to the Authority related to the performance of its duties and exercise of its powers under this Act or any other Act in accordance with processes and criteria established by the Authority."
+The RRCEA permits RPRA to "set and collect fees, costs or other charges due to the Authority related to the performance of its duties and exercise of its powers under this Act or any other Act in accordance with processes and criteria established by the Authority."

-The Authority was established on November 30, 2016 with the proclamation of the RRCEA, along with the Waste Diversion Transition Act, 2016 (WDTA), both enacted by the Waste-Free Ontario Act, 2016 (WFOA).
+RPRA was established on November 30, 2016 with the proclamation of the RRCEA, along with the Waste Diversion Transition Act, 2016 (WDTA) both enacted by the Waste Free Ontario Act 2016 (WFOA).

-The RRCEA sets out a producer responsibility framework and a mandate for the Authority to provide registry and information services related to resource recovery and waste.
-The WDTA sets out requirements for the continuation of existing waste diversion programs and outlines the process for their eventual wind up along with their associated industry funding organization1(IFO).
+The RRCEA sets out a producer responsibility framework and a mandate for RPRA to provide registry and information services related to resource recovery and waste.

-Before the Authority can establish or amend fees and charges, it is required under the RRCEA to consult with stakeholders.
-The Authority must also post any fee or charge proposal on its website for public comment for at least 45 days.
-Following public consultation, the fee or charge must be posted on the Authority's website, along with a description of how the Authority considered public comments in determining the final fee or charge.
-The fee or charge comes into effect 30 days after its publication or on a later date specified by the Authority.
+Before RPRA can establish or amend fees and charges, it is required under the RRCEA to consult with stakeholders.
+RPRA must also post any fee or charge proposal on its website for public comment for at least 45 days.
+Following public consultation, the fee or charge must be posted on RPRA's website, along with a description of how RPRA considered public comments in determining the final fee or charge.
+The fee or charge comes into effect 30 days after its publication or on a later date specified by RPRA.